SiXoS/No-Project-Time-Tracker/README.md

 - 12 hour format (AM/PM)

 ## Known bugs
-Right now I'm not aware of any bugs, that means none exists, right?
+Right now I'm not aware of any bugs, that means none exist, right?